DHTMLX/gantt-docs/data/desktop/duration.md

 Initializing the control
 ---------------------------
-One **duration** control is added to the lighbox by default.
+One **duration** control is added to the lightbox by default.
 To add another one, follow these steps:
 <ol>
     <li><b>Add the section to the lightbox configuration:</b>
 ~~~js